DNA-and-Natural-Algorithms-Group/ArrheniusInference/README.md

 Disclaimer: This software is free for use only for research purposes.  **If you make use of this software, please cite <a href="https://link.springer.com/chapter/10.1007/978-3-319-66799-7_12">our paper</a>**:

-[1] Zolaktaf, S., Dannenberg, F., Rudelis, X., Condon, A., Schaeffer, J.M.
-Schmidt, M., Thachuk, C., Winfree, E.: "Inferring Parameters for an Elementary Step Model of DNA Structure Kinetics with Locally Context-Dependent Arrhenius Rates", DNA Computing and Molecular Programming (DNA23), Lecture Notes in Computer Science (LNCS) 10467, pp. 172-187, 2017.
+[1] Zolaktaf S, Dannenberg F, Rudelis X, Condon A, Schaeffer JM, Schmidt M, Thachuk C, Winfree E. Inferring Parameters for an Elementary Step Model of DNA Structure Kinetics with Locally Context-Dependent Arrhenius Rates.
+InInternational Conference on DNA-Based Computers 2017 Sep 24 (pp. 172-187).
+Springer, Cham.

 ## Requirements